kalaspuff/tomodachi/README.rst

 Tomodachi is a tiny framework designed to build fast microservices listening on HTTP or communicating over event driven message buses like RabbitMQ, AMQP, AWS (Amazon Web Services) SNS+SQS, etc. It's designed to be extendable to make use of any type of transport layer available.

-Tomodachi means friend or friends since microservices wouldn't make sense on their own, they need to have a friend to communicate with for great potential. 👬 👭 👫 😍
+Tomodachi (友達) means friends, since microservices wouldn't make sense on their own and need to have a friend to communicate. 😍 👬 👭 👫

 Installation via pip